Joe Chappelle

-Joseph Chappelle is an American screenwriter, producer, and director of film and television.
+Joseph Chappelle (born 1961) is an American screenwriter, producer, and director of film and television.
 He is perhaps best known for his work on the critically acclaimed HBO series The Wire, where he directed six episodes and served as co-executive producer for three seasons.
 In 2018, his episode "Middle Ground" was named the 6th Best TV Episode of the Century by pop culture website The Ringer.
 He has also produced and directed several other popular cable television programs, including CSI: Miami, Fringe and Chicago Fire.

 Chappelle wrote and directed the political thriller An Acceptable Loss, starring Tika Sumpter and Jamie Lee Curtis, which was released by IFC Films in January 2019.

 Career

-Chappelle graduated from Northwestern University with a Master of Fine Arts in Film and worked in Chicago's advertising community before working in film and television.
+Chappelle was born in New Jersey.
+He graduated from Northwestern University with a Master of Fine Arts in Film and worked in Chicago's advertising community before working in film and television.

 1990s

 Chappelle began his career with the independently produced film Thieves Quartet in 1994.
 He wrote and directed the feature.
 He went on to direct the horror sequel Halloween: The Curse of Michael Myers (1995) and shot additional scenes for Hellraiser: Bloodline (1996), replacing Kevin Yagher due to his fallout with the studio over creative differences.
 He directed the thriller Phantoms in 1998, based on the Dean Koontz novel of the same name.